 Typically in a Job Share, each person covers 2.5 to 3 days of the role with some overlap to support the handover of activities between the job share partners.
 This means the total amount of holiday entitlement covered by an employer can be more than a single full-time person if the Job Share has overlap.

-UK Annual Leave Rules
+What are the UK Annual Leave Rules?

 In the UK almost all workers are entitled to a statutory 5.6 weeks or 28 days paid annual leave on a full-time basis.
 This can be inclusive of your Bank or Public Holiday entitlement so you may have a contract that offers 20 days annual leave plus fixed bank holidays you must take.